MrAttano/EeveeSpotifyRevivedPublic/README.md

 # EeveeSpotify

-**Updated and maintained by Skye & jaydenjcpy  - Current Version 9.1.40**
+**Updated and maintained by Skye & jaydenjcpy  - Current Version 9.1.40 (9.1.32 is the most stanle rn)**

 **Last updated 4/22/26**